 It means when I get the "My mom is in the hospital and I need to bring the dogs tomorrow and I don't know when I'm coming back for them," phone call, I make space.

 It means when I get the "My dad passed while I was visiting family and I can't come back home yet.
 I'll try to get someone to bring more food," phone call, I handle the food and make space for the pup to stay longer.

-It means that when I break a bone due to the choices of a pup, I call in trainers to identify what's going on and provide solutions for the owner instead of kicking the dog out.
+It means that when there is a behavioral change or an altercation, I call in trainers to identify what's going on and provide solutions for the owner instead of kicking the dog out.

 It means I create safe spaces for pups who wont be accepted at other facilities because I believe that every family has the right to a safe place for their dog and every dog has the right to receive care without being kept in a cage for the duration of their stay.

-It means that I go above and beyond and work 14+ days, every day, to be the very best that I can be and that I expect the same from my team members (to be the best, not to work 14+ hour days, that's no fun).
+It means that I go above and beyond and work long days, every day, to be the very best that I can be and that I expect the same from my team members (to be the best, not to work super long days).

 I realize that we're not like the other facilities.
 It's not an accident.
 I realize that it may be an adjustment for some of our newer clients who were expecting more of the same.
 We're not.
 And I understand that for some people, they're not going to be OK with that.
 At the end of it all, where your pup goes for daycare or boarding is 100% your choice and you should be comfortable with whatever decision you make.
 If our set up doesn't fit what you're looking for, I wish you success with whatever option you pick.
 But please believe, everything that we do here, we do with the pups in mind. :) Thanks for reading and I hope to see you all soon!!